pnakis/qgis_vector_transform/README.md

 C:\Users\{Your Username}\.qgis2\python\plugins\

-and load the plugin for the QGIS program:
+and load the plugin from the QGIS environment:

 Plugins > Installed > Vector Transformation